fbpx

 Case Study

-It was apparent the T3 vertebra was unable to glide forward on T4 during neck flexion causing the transverse process of T3 to rotate to the side of the motion restricted joint (Fig.4).
+It was apparent the T3 vertebra was unable to glide forward on T4 during neck flexion causing the transverse process of T3 to rotate to the side of the motion restricted joint (Image 4.).
 Adhesive facets are usually an easy fix in acute cases but long term cartilage jamming may lead to tissue degradation, protective muscle splinting and osteoligamentous canal pain.

 Soon the deep fibrotic rotatores, multifidi, intertransversarii and levator costalis began to melt allowing the T3-4 facets to disengage.
 When it was no longer possible to feel the T3 transverse process pushing against my thumbs, Luke was asked to repeat the neck flexion test.
 Although range of motion and pain during chin-tucking had greatly improved, he still felt a deep ache at the extreme end of neck flexion.